 Support for Queensland border zone businesses

-Extra support is available to Queensland businesses in border zones affected by the closure of the Queensland–New South Wales border.
-This is in recognition of the close connection between border communities and the extended border closure that has been necessary to manage the pandemic.
+Extra support was available to Queensland businesses in border zones affected by the closure of the Queensland–New South Wales border.
+This was in recognition of the close connection between border communities and the extended border closure that was necessary to manage the pandemic.

-Areas eligible for border business zone support are represented in the map below and include:
+Areas that were eligible for border business zone support are represented in the map below and include:

 - Coolangatta, Currumbin–Tugun, and Currumbin Waters

 - border towns of Wallangarra, Goondiwindi and Mungindi (Queensland).